Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Introduction

-\item[(5)] We develop an explicit finite-blocklength OT-rate optimization framework that jointly selects (i) the permutation from $\Aut(\mathbf T)$ and (ii) paired index sets $(\mathcal G,\mathcal B)$, to maximize the OT payload under finite-$n$, leakage, and reliability constraints.
+\item[(5)] We develop an explicit finite-blocklength OT-rate optimization framework that jointly selects (i) the permutation from $\Aut(\bT)$ and (ii) paired index sets $(\mathcal G,\mathcal B)$, to maximize the OT payload under finite-$n$, leakage, and reliability constraints.
 Using Gaussian-approximation (GA) recursion to compute bit-channel mutual informations at the operating SNR, we formulate a discrete optimization over $\sigma$ and $\mathcal G$, and show that for each fixed $\sigma$ the inner problem admits a closed-form max-$k$ selection rule, yielding a low complexity procedure for OT-rate evaluation and design. \end{itemize}

-Compared with the constructions in \cite{OggierZemor22} and \cite{SudaWatanabe25}, our scheme uses polarization as the \emph{core mechanism}.
+Compared with the constructions in \cite{OggierZemor22} and \cite{SudaWatanabe25}, our scheme uses polarization as the core mechanism.
 In \cite{OggierZemor22}, polar codes are used only as a good BSC code to reach reliability.
 In contrast, the \gls{sfa} and \gls{sfb} are provided by the Schur-square construction and privacy amplification, not by polarization.
 Besides, \cite{SudaWatanabe25} uses the parity check space of the polarization matrix to categorize the labels of alphabet extension.
 The Kronecker-product structure of the polarization gives a systematic, recursive parity space, which makes the GEC construction efficient.
 However, both of them do not use the intrinsic properties of \gls{gbcs} and \gls{bbcs} in polar codes.
 In contrast, we explicitly exploit the $\mathcal{G}/\mathcal{B}$ split and $\Aut(\mathbf{T})$ to emulate erasures, symmetrize Bob’s choice, and drive both reliability and secrecy on the same polarized index set.
 Furthermore, our construction targets general BIMCs (in particular BI--AWGN), avoids alphabet extension.
-This yields an intrinsically index-wise implementable PHY-layer OT protocol.

 {Oggier--Z{\'e}mor~\cite{OggierZemor22}} {Suda--Watanabe~\cite{SudaWatanabe25}}